xLightsSequencer/xLights/README.txt

 2019.23 April 27, 2019
    -- enh (scott)   Add manual link to help menu
-   -- bug (keith)   Make custom model generator capable of detecting the start in very dark videos -- bug (keith)   Better fix for models dont track the mouse in 2D layout -- bug (keith)   Make the row header size scale with the row size on the effects grid -- bug (keith)   Remove a bunch of unnecessary processing when renaming model groups -- bug (keith)   Fix timing track label edit broken
+   -- bug (keith)   Make custom model generator capable of detecting the start in very dark videos -- bug (keith)   Better fix for models don't track the mouse in 2D layout -- bug (keith)   Make the row header size scale with the row size on the effects grid -- bug (keith)   Remove a bunch of unnecessary processing when renaming model groups -- bug (keith)   Fix timing track label edit broken